opnfv/onosfw/docs/Colorado/configguide/config-for-installer.rst

       commpass4nfv
          ├── deploy
          │   ├── adapters
          │       ├── ansible
+         │           ├── openstack_mitaka
          │               ├── roles # include the sdn script
          │                 ├── onos_cluster # include the onos script
-         │                 ├── files # include the files of jdk and onos driver │                 ├── handlers # include the opertaion of restart onos service │                 ├── tasks # include the task of installing onos │                 ├── templates # include the templates of onos │                 ├── vars # include the var of onos used
+         │                     ├── handlers # include the opertaion of restart onos service │                     ├── tasks # include the task of installing onos │                     ├── templates # include the templates of onos │                     ├── vars # include the var of onos used

 3. Virtual deployment